The Big Debate: The Great Ground Handling Skills Crisis

 GHI will reveal the findings of our 2020 Skills Survey, which will investigate which frontline positions operators have the most difficulty hiring for and how the entire industry can work together for a more sustainable future for all.
 A panel of industry leaders will discuss the findings and how we ensure the employee talent pool is in place to meet the challenge of a widespread growth in passenger numbers over the next decade.

-Amid high staff turnover and difficulties recruiting from outside of the airport staff pool- Global Load Control decided to go back to the drawing board to tackle its skills needs.
-The team came up with Lang vantage, a scheme that looked to hire disadvantaged youths and develop them to a certification in German Language and displaying the right attitude and then train them up with technical skills.
+Amid difficulties in accessing different language skills and recruiting from outside of the airport staff pool, Global Load Control decided to go back to the drawing board to tackle its skills needs.
+The team came up with Lang vantage, a scheme that looked to hire disadvantaged youths and develop them to a certification level in German language encourage the right attitude and then train them up with technical skills.
 The scheme has yielded a band of highly motivated individuals and brought a morale boost across the business.
-This session will reveal how….

 Speaker to be announced